ankitects/anki-manual/src/getting-started.md

 #### Types of Cards

-- **New:** A new card is one that you have downloaded or created yourself, but have never studied before.
+- **New:** Cards that you have downloaded or created yourself, but have never studied before.

 - **Learning:** Cards that were seen for the first time recently, and are still being learnt.